 - Contributor, Author, or Editor: Can view and edit appointments in the calendar that belong to the staff member associated with that WordPress user.
 Can also edit their own personal info as a staff member;

 - Admin – full access to WP Dashboard;

-- Bookly Supervisor – your staff under this role will see Calendar, Appointments, Profile, Customers and Payments menus;
+- Bookly Supervisor – your staff under this role will manage Calendar, Appointments, Profile, Customers and Payments menus;